 SUMMARY

-- The EU has acknowledged the role of sustainable aviation fuels (SAFs) as a significant solution pathway to reaching net zero aviation and is developing a policy framework to support the growth of the SAF market.
+- The EU has acknowledged the role of sustainable aviation fuels (SAFs) as a significant solution pathway to reaching net-zero aviation and is developing a policy framework to support the growth of the SAF market.

-- Further actions to support SAF such as via the Net Zero Industry Act and EU Emissions Trading Scheme are underway in 2024, with pressure mounting to employ additional measures in line with individual countries’ policies and broader climate action goals.
+- Further actions to support SAF, such as via the Net Zero Industry Act and EU Emissions Trading Scheme, are underway in 2024, with pressure mounting to employ additional measures in line with individual countries’ policies and broader climate action goals.

 ReFuelEU

-The ‘ReFuelEU Aviation Initiative’, finalised in 2023, mandates that all jet fuel suppliers must blend a certain proportion of SAF into the jet fuel they deliver to EU airports by target dates.
+The “ReFuelEU Aviation Initiative“, finalised in 2023, mandates that all jet fuel suppliers must blend a certain proportion of SAF into the jet fuel they deliver to EU airports by target dates.
 The EU distinguishes SAF as drop-in aviation fuels that can be: advanced biofuels or biofuels produced from the feedstock in line with sustainability criteria, recycled carbon fuels or synthetic fuels.
 Within the proposal and for ease of differentiation, they are further refined into:

-- Sustainable aviation fuels meaning fuels of a biological origin, which can include fuels like HEFA (hydroprocessed esters and fatty acid fuels), advanced biofuels and ‘sustainable’ biofuels, or, as a sub-category of SAF;
+- Sustainable aviation fuels, meaning fuels of a biological origin, which can include fuels like HEFA (hydroprocessed esters and fatty acid fuels), advanced biofuels and “sustainable” biofuels, or, as a sub-category of SAF:

-- Synthetic aviation fuels, meaning fuels of a non-biological origin, which can also be referred to as ‘e-fuels’, ‘e-kerosene’, ‘synthetic fuels’ or ‘power-to-liquids’ (PtL).
+- Synthetic aviation fuels, meaning fuels of a non-biological origin, which can also be referred to as “e-fuels”, “e-kerosene”, “synthetic fuels” or “power-to-liquids” (PtL).

-The mandate requires 2 per cent of the fuel made available at EU airports to be SAF by 2025, rising to 6 per cent in 2030, 20 per cent in 2035 and gradually up to 70 per cent in 2050.
+The mandate requires two per cent of the fuel made available at EU airports to be SAF by 2025, rising to six per cent in 2030, 20 per cent in 2035 and gradually up to 70 per cent in 2050.
 Within the mandate, the proportion of synthetic fuels as a sub-mandate to those targets grows in significance and it will need to make up a larger part of the fuel mix over time.

-From 2030, 1.2 per cent of fuel available must be synthetic, rising to 35 per cent by 2050 – half of the total SAF requirement (as shown in Figure 1).
-It is estimated that 104 to 106 additional SAF plants need to be built in the EU by 2050 to cater for the necessary SAF production capacity3.
+From 2030, 1.2 per cent of fuel available must be synthetic, rising to 35 per cent by 2050 — half of the total SAF requirement (as shown in Figure 1).
+To ensure enforcement, Member States are legally obliged to establish non-compliance penalties for fuel suppliers by the end of 2024, alongside a requirement to make-up the shortfall in the subsequent reporting period4.
+Beyond SAF-related measures, ReFuelEU Aviation introduces additional requirements pertaining to fuel lifecycle and non-CO2 emissions reporting.
+It is estimated that 104 to 106 additional SAF plants need to be built in the EU by 2050 to cater for the necessary SAF production capacity5.

 Figure 1: SAF mandate percentages under the ReFuelEU Aviation Initiative.
 Source: Adapted from EU legislation, 2023